 Student Chapter Outreach Grant

 The ASBMB Student Chapter Outreach Grant helps Student Chapters increase their involvement in science outreach activities.
 Funding is available for individual chapters to apply for up to $500 in support of outreach activities in their local communities.
-Successful applicants also will receive exclusive access to outreach expertise and resources from the Science Outreach and Communication Committee and be featured in ASBMB publications and on the ASBMB website.
+Successful applicants will also have the opportunity to receive outreach expertise and resources from the Science Outreach and Communication Committee and be featured in ASBMB media.

 We welcome proposals for in person, as well as hybrid or virtual programming.
 We will be looking for creative ideas that take into consideration accessibility, sustainability and reach.

 The grant is available to active ASBMB Student Chapters.
 There are two application deadlines each year:

 - Oct.
 2